Dealing with duplicates

 Column wise duplicates

-Removing field based duplicates is simple for single field comparison.
+Removing field based duplicates is simple for a single field comparison.
 Just change $0

 to the required field number after setting the appropriate field separator.